 One of the best practices of leveraging least privilege access to users is by configuring Privileged Identity Management (PIM) in Microsoft Entra ID and granting Just-in-Time (JIT) access.
 With Privileged Identity Management, admins can manage Microsoft Entra roles, Azure resource roles, or PIM for Groups based on organizational needs.
 This approach provides users with time-limited permissions to carry out privileged actions, thereby ensuring that unauthorized or malicious users cannot gain access.

-By organizing users and resources into administrative units, organizations can ensure that users have access only to the resources necessary for their roles, aligning with the principle of least privilege.
+By organizing users and resources into admin units, organizations can ensure that users have access only to the resources necessary for their roles, aligning with the principle of least privilege.
 To further shield important accounts in your organization, you can use the restricted management administrative units.

 • Every member of an administrative unit needs a Microsoft Entra ID Free license.